Image File Formats

 - Convert your images to DNG when downloading from your camera

-- Save copies of your retouched images in low resolution JPEG for web usage (read on image resolution below)
+- Save copies of your retouched images in a low-resolution JPEG for web usage (read on image resolution below)

 Image Resolution is a term that describes how much detail an image holds and refers to its sharpness and clarity.
 Higher resolution means more image detail in printed images.